abuaminuu/airbnb-clone-project/README.md

 Database Administrator: Manages database design, indexing, and optimizations.
 DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
 QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.

+Database Design

+key entities required for the project:
+entity: fields ---> relations
+Users: id, username, password, email --> user can have multiple property, book multiple properties, can review/rate a property, pay for property, recieve payment.
+Properties: id, name, --> property is own by only one user
+Bookings: id, booking details --> user who owns the booked a property
+Reviews: id, property_reviewed
+Payments: id amount sender, reciever